nik-yo/Resume/recent.md

 -	Assisted in obtaining SOC 2, ISO 27001, and GDPR compliance.

 **Software Engineer**\
-CloudSaver, Inc (May 2021 – December 2021)
+CloudSaver, Inc. (May 2021 – December 2021)

 **Auth**
 -	Setup SAML 2.0 SSO for clients who use Okta, PingFederate, and Azure in Auth0.
--	Fulfilled client security requirements by enabling SLO (Single Log Out) between Auth0 and PingFederate.
+-	Fulfilled client security requirements by enabling Single Logout (SLO) between Auth0 and PingFederate.
 -	Updated from built-in authentication to OpenID and OAuth 2.0 using Auth0.

 **Big Data**
 -	Significantly improved ingestion rate from Apache Spark to Apache Phoenix using Phoenix Spark connector.
--	Implemented Apache Spark using EMR to reduce invoice/CUR data for web app consumption.
+-	Wrote C# Apache Spark application running on EMR to reduce Cost and Usage (CUR) data.
 -	Launched Apache Phoenix and Apache HBase on EMR to serve invoice data to web application.

 **Cloud**